spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 - Allocate a minimum of 4 CPUs and 12 GB Memory per node.

-- A custom domain and the ability to updated Domain Name System (DNS) records.
+- A custom domain and the ability to update Domain Name System (DNS) records.

 - Access to the Palette Helm Chart.
 Contact suppport@spectrocloud.com to gain access to the Helm Chart.

+- For AWS EKS, ensure you have the [AWS CLI](https://aws.amazon.com/cli/) and the [kubectl CLI](https://github.com/weaveworks/eksctl#installation) installed.

 <br />

 <WarningBox>

-Palette cannot manage the cluster its installed onto due to component conflicts.
+Palette cannot manage the cluster it's installed onto due to component conflicts.
 Consider using a managed Kubernetes service to minimize management overhead.
 The Palette Helm Chart is not tied to any particular managed Kubernetes service.

 </WarningBox>